miratronix/gows/README.md

 	ConnectionRetryRandomize:  false,                   // Whether to apply randomness to the timeout interval
 	HeartbeatInterval:         15 * time.Second,        // The interval to send heartbeat messages at
-	HeartbeatMessage:          []byte("ping"),          // The heartbeat message to send })
+	HeartbeatMessage:          []byte("ping"),          // The heartbeat message to send
+    InsecureLocalhost:         false,                   // Whether to skip certificate validation for localhost connections })

 // Attach handlers for various events